WyattCast44/data-structures-maryville/readme.md

 # SWDV 610 - Data Structures

-This repository is my code for my Data Structures class (SWDV 610), at Maryville University.
+This repository is my code for my Data Structures class (SWDV 610).

 ## Disclaimer